 Q. Every spring I become entranced with the different types of poppies, especially those in containers.
 Which are best for Chicago?

 A. Early spring is a fine time to appreciate poppy species, since quite a few are considered cool-season annuals and their seeds can be directly sown into the ground or the tiny transplants can be carefully moved to a container or garden bed (poppies’ taproots resent frequent disturbance).
-Some of the best for the Chicago area will be on display during SpringBlooms, interplanted with bulbs or other cool-season annuals.

 - The Iceland poppy (Papaver nudicaule), grown as an annual, has a fragrant flower, 1 to 3 inches across, in salmon, pink, orange, white or red.
 Its petals resemble crepe paper, and the plant grows to 2 feet.
 Recommended cultivars are ‘Champagne Bubbles’, ‘Sparkling Bubbles’ and the more compact ‘Wonderland’ series.